 A second man was gunned down by the quick-handed sheriff for talking trash, too.
 It’s said that in his ten months as sheriff, Wild Bill killed four people before he was finally asked to leave.

-Wild Bill Hickok In Abilene
+Life In Abilene

-Wild Bill fired his gun in anger for the last time in Abilene, Kan., while serving as the town’s Marshal.
+Wild Bill fired his gun in anger for the last time in Abilene, Kansas, while serving as the town’s Marshal.
 Abilene had a reputation as a, particularly tough town and the town had a legendary gunfighter of its own already, one John Wesley Hardin.

 Local saloon owner, Phil Coe, had upset the town by drawing a bull with a massive, erect penis on the wall of his saloon.
 Wild Bill made him take it down, and Coe swore revenge.
 Coe and his friends tried to hire Hardin to take out Wild Bill, but he wasn’t too interested.

 Hardin went along with the scheme though long enough to pull a gun on Wild Bill.
 He made a commotion in the middle of town and, when Wild Bill came along and told him to hand over his pistols, Hardin pretended to surrender and instead, got Wild Bill at gunpoint.